mlmldata2018/week02_data_MgO/readme.txt

-Data from Table 3.14.3 of Emery and Thomson, Data Analysis Techniques in Physical Oceanography, 2nd ed.
+Data from Table 10.1 of McKillup and Dyar, Geostatistics Explained, Cambridge University Press, 2010.

-Temperatures in degrees C measured by three different CTDs in the same calibration tank.
+Values are the weight percent of MgO present in tourmalines from three locations in Maine.

-Four measurements from each CTD are used.
+Each CSV file contains the same data in a different format.